emilioMaddalena/DetErrBnd/README.md

 ## Description :books:

-We derive deterministic error-bounds for two non-parametric kernel models: kernel ridge regression (KRR) and support vector regression (SVR).
+- We derive deterministic error-bounds for two non-parametric kernel models: kernel ridge regression (KRR) and support vector regression (SVR).
 Our setting is that of bounded measurement noise.
 Our expressions only involve solving a single box-constrained quadratic program off-line, but otherwise are given in closed-form.

-By deterministic, we mean that the ground-truth cannot assume values outside the uncertainty envelope.
+- By deterministic, we mean that the ground-truth cannot assume values outside the uncertainty envelope.

+- The derived bounds require an estimate of the unknown function complexity as measured by the chosen kernel, through its RKHS.
+If you would like to know how to approximate this quantity from data alone, please check "Robust Uncertainty Bounds in Reproducing KernelHilbert Spaces: A Convex Optimization Approach", Appendix A.

 ## Dependencies  :building_construction: